gabrielSpassos/scala-sandbox/cats-poc/README.md

 ## About

 - a Scala library that provides abstractions supporting a typeful, functional programming style
+- tooling for building asynchronous and concurrent applications.
 - Type Class (https://www.baeldung.com/scala/type-classes) it allows extend libs with new functionality, without traditional inheritance.
   In Scala Cats, components of type classes can be specified as:
   - Type class